interledger-deprecated/ilp-protocol-psk2/README.md

 # PSKv2
-> Javascript implementation of the [Pre-Shared Key V2](https://github.com/interledger/rfcs/pull/351) Interledger Transport Protocol.
+> Javascript implementation of the [Pre-Shared Key V2](https://github.com/interledger/rfcs/blob/master/0025-pre-shared-key-2/0025-pre-shared-key-2.md) Interledger Transport Protocol.

 [![CircleCI](https://circleci.com/gh/interledgerjs/ilp-protocol-psk2.svg?style=shield)](https://circleci.com/gh/interledgerjs/ilp-protocol-psk2)
 [![codecov](https://codecov.io/gh/interledgerjs/ilp-protocol-psk2/branch/master/graph/badge.svg)](https://codecov.io/gh/interledgerjs/ilp-protocol-psk2)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-## Features

-- End-to-End Quoting
-- Single Payments
-- **(Experimental)** Chunked Payments
+PSK2 sends requests and responses over ILP that can carry money and/or data.
+It can be used to send indivdiual payment chunks, unfulfillable test payments for quotes, and it can be used as part of a protocol/module for streaming or chunked payments.
+PSK2 uses a secret shared between the sender and receiver to generate the ILP conditions and fulfillments, as well as encrypt and authenticate the request and response data.

 ## Installation